I started teaching a small club in an outdoor skating rink. Today I run a 7,500 sq ft centre. Here's exactly how, distilled into 18 pages.

 No proper space.
 No gear budget.
 Training through rain, cold, and the occasional confused onlooker.
 I didn't have a business plan.
 I had a collection of historical fencing manuals and a stubborn belief that these arts deserved a real home.

 The next year, I signed a lease on a space I couldn't quite afford.
-Twenty years later, Academie Duello is a 7,500 sq ft centre in downtown Vancouver with a full staff, an in-house cafe, and more than 70,000 people through the door.
-Along the way, I've helped over 300 instructors in niche martial arts build their own schools.
+Twenty years later, Academie Duello is a 7,500 sq ft centre in downtown Vancouver with a full staff, an in-house cafe, and more than 70,000 students through the door.
+Along the way, I've trained more than 300 instructors through our certification programs.
+Some have started their own schools, others teach at schools around the world, and many teach here alongside me.

 I've made most of the mistakes you're probably making right now.
 This blueprint is the short version of how I fixed them.